pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 So... now we spawn objects into our augmented envirronment; we can these objects to spwan in once the camera recongnises a unqiue identifyable and we can create diagrams in blender that we can import into our application.
 The next step was to put these all together.

-Our MVP demonstrates we can spawn in Galasa digarams when promted by the documentation.
+Our MVP demonstrates we can spawn in Galasa diagrams when prompted by the documentation.

 ![Diagram In AR](digram_in_ar.gif)